Short-Term Rehabilitation for Seniors in San Diego

 Does a senior need to be a Casa resident to receive care?

 No, they don’t.
-Rehabilitation services at Casa de las Campanas are available to area seniors through direct admission.
+Short-term rehabilitation services at Casa de las Campanas are available to area seniors through direct admission.
 We accept most major insurance providers, and our services are Medicare-certified.
 Our team will be glad to help guide residents and their families through the administrative process.

 What happens when a senior is ready to return home?